alvaro-prieto/corne/README.md

 Some features require installing and configuring third-party applications; some do not have direct equivalence between operating systems.

-* Keyboard shortcuts per application using the hyper key (Karabiner Elements).
+* Keyboard shortcuts per application using the ``hyper key`` (Karabiner Elements).
 * Split screen functions in macOS (BetterSnapTool).
 * Move an application to a specific desktop.
-* Some special outputs have been achieved with remapping applications such as Karabiner.
+* Some special outputs have been achieved with remapping apps such as Karabiner, Hammerspoon, ...
 * In macOS system settings -> keyboard: disable: "Use F1, F2 , etc. keys as standard function keys"
 * On Windows install WinCompose to support unicode keys.
 * The key combination to shut down the computer may vary in Windows depending on the language of your operating system.
 Currently compatible with the Spanish version.
-* The ability to switch between desktops in macOS requires 3 desktops and activate the shortcuts in: keyboard -> shortcuts -> mission control.
+* The ability to switch between desktops in macOS requires 3 desktops and activate its shortcuts in: keyboard -> shortcuts -> mission control.
 * If you are experiencing problems with characters such as ``ª``, ``>`` and other keys generating unexpected outputs, check the regional settings of your keyboard in the operating system.
+The regional configuration in macOS has to be set to ``Spanish - ISO``.
 In Karabiner, select ``Country code: 1`` for your Corne keyboard.
-The regional configuration in macOS has to be set to ``Spanish - ISO``.

 &nbsp;

 ## Developer Notes

 For further information check the file ``keymap.c``.
 Some minor modifications have been made to the QMK code in order to compile this keymap; these changes have been listed in the ``Settings`` section.
+Greetings to Fauxpark, Drashna and all the QMK developers and members of its Discord channel.

 &nbsp;
 &nbsp;